Argan Oil: A Moroccan Must For Hair Loss!

 • Vitamin E = good for hair growth

-4 More Benefits of Argan Oil for Hair Loss
+Benefits of Argan Oil for Hair Loss

-A fine point.
 Well, here’s what else argan oil can do to give you healthy hair – that stays on your head!

 1. Moisturizes Better Than Conditioner

-In fact, argan oil makes a great natural replacement for your conditioner!
+Argan oil makes a great natural replacement for your conditioner!
 And regular conditioning strengthens weak, damaged and fragile hair.

-In fact, a 2015 study in the International Journal of Trichology studied the effects of linoleic acid (which is also in coconut oil and olive oil) on the hair.
-They found that:
+A 2015 study in the International Journal of Trichology studied the effects of linoleic acid (which is also in coconut oil and olive oil) on the hair.
+They found that: “Treatments using oils reduced the formation of split ends in the hair.”

-LA Says: Ok, so argan wasn’t included in the tests.
+Ok, so argan wasn’t included in the tests.
 But it does have a higher linoleic acid content than either coconut or olive oil, at 31–35% (the others are 2% and 10%, respectively).
 So it stands to reason that argan oil is even better at moisturizing the hair and preventing split ends.
 Yay!

 2. Contains Antioxidants

 Fun fact: Vitamin E is a fat-soluble antioxidant that stops the chain reaction of free radicals from producing more free radicals.
-(OK, it mightn’t sound fun, but still!)

 By protecting the scalp against free radical damage (say, from the sun), your hair is less likely to become dry or damaged from UV rays.
-Maybe that’s why Morrocan women have such fab hair, despite that scorching desert sun!
+Maybe that’s why Moroccan women have such fab hair, despite that scorching desert sun!

 The anti-inflammatory, toxin-kicking powerhouse that is argan oil also helps to prevent scalp conditions like dandruff, psoriasis and seborrheic dermatitis that can occur from environmental damage.

-Not to mention the fact (well ok, I’ll mention it now!) that Vitamin E also provides a lovely fatty layer to your hair and scalp.
+Vitamin E also provides a lovely fatty layer to your hair and scalp.
 A weight that can reduce frizziness and promote a full, shiny mane instead.

 4. Prevents Dry Hair, Breakage and Hair Loss